-The research described in this report including interviews with policy makers and beneficiaries in the area of Lifelong Learning and continuing education aimed at identifying positive and challenging aspects of the Lifelong Learning strategy implementation in the participating European member states of the MASON project.
+The research described in this report, including interviews with policy makers and beneficiaries in the area of Lifelong Learning and continuing education, aimed at identifying positive and challenging aspects of the Lifelong Learning strategy implementation in the participating European member states of the MASON project.

-This summary of the SWOT results will illustrate the commonly shared similarities and differences of each participating country.
-Based on this SWOT analysis a final conclusion for the comparative will be provided for further investigation and implementation of improved Lifelong Learning strategies at European level.
+The summary of the SWOT results illustrates similarities and differences in the major strengths, weaknesses, opportunities and threats between each participating country.
+Based on this SWOT analysis a final conclusion from a comparative perspective is provided for further investigation and implementation of improved Lifelong Learning strategies at European level.

-In this section the strengths of the member states will be illustrated and similarities as well as differences between the states will be emphasis.
+In this section the strengths of the member states is illustrated and similarities as well as differences between them are emphasized.

-The governments and legislation of Finland, Germany, and Spain are reported as being supportive regarding implementation of Lifelong Learning strategies at different stages of life and provide training facilities.
-In Greece and Slovakia, the pre-school education is supported especially by government, before the start of compulsory education.
+The governments and legislation of Finland, Germany, and Spain are reported as being supportive regarding implementation of Lifelong Learning strategies at different stages of life.
+In Greece and Slovakia, the preschool education is supported especially by government, before the start of compulsory education.
 It will be made or is currently compulsory in both countries.
-In Spain for example, the Action Plan for Lifelong Learning of the Spanish Ministry was renewed for adult Learning for the period of 2012-2014.
+In Spain, the Action Plan for Lifelong Learning of the Spanish Ministry was renewed for adult Learning for the period of 2012-2014.
 The Plan's aim is increasing the participation share of the adult population in the education and training.
-This participation rate in all Lifelong Learning stages seems to be also important in Greece and Poland in as well (for more details of the strengths in each educational stage from pre-primary to tertiary education see figure 6.4 and 6.5).
+This participation rate in all Lifelong Learning stages seems to be also important in Greece and Poland as well (for more details of the strengths in each educational stage from pre-primary to tertiary education see figure 6.4 and 6.5).